 Weatherford is a medium-sized city located in the state of Texas.
 With a population of 28,742 people and seven constituent neighborhoods, Weatherford is the 110th largest community in Texas.

-The percentage of people in Weatherford who are college-educated is somewhat higher than the average US community of 21.84%: 25.81% of adults in Weatherford have at least a bachelor's degree.
+The overall education level of Weatherford is somewhat higher than in the average US city of 21.84%: 26.24% of adults 25 and older in the city have at least a bachelor's degree.

+Weatherford is a very ethnically-diverse city.
 The people who call Weatherford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Weatherford residents report their race to be White, followed by Black or African-American.
 Weatherford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.80% of the city’s residents.
-Important ancestries of people in Weatherford include German, English, French , and Scottish.
+People of Hispanic or Latino origin account for 13.85% of the city’s residents.
+Important ancestries of people in Weatherford include Irish, English, French , and Scottish.

 The most common language spoken in Weatherford is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and African languages.